-A short-term monitoring over a few generations can give an indication of contemporary processes, such as pollination and seed dispersal on yearly basis.
-However, long-term genetic monitoring is also necessary, because the genetic composition of a translocated population can change through time.
-First, outbreeding depression can only be expressed in the progeny after two or three generations of admixture (Edmands 2007).
+Short-term monitoring over a few generations can reveal contemporary processes, such as pollination and seed dispersal, on yearly basis.
+However, long-term genetic monitoring is also necessary because the genetic composition of a translocated population can change through time.
+First, outbreeding depression can only be expressed in the progeny after 2 or 3 generations of admixture (Edmands 2007).
 Second, it can take time for natural selection to remove the poorly adapted genotypes (Week et al. 2011; Zavodna et al. 2015; Barmentlo et al. 2018).
-Finally, the temporal dynamics of the genetic composition can depend on species life history traits (e.g. breeding system, growth form, plant longevity, recruitment time lag), translocated population demographic dynamics (e.g. census population size, plant density, sex or morph ratio, recruitment rate) and variation in local factors between translocated sites (e.g. management interventions, soil chemical composition, vegetation composition, grazing pressure, competition) (Van Rossum & Triest 2006; Bowman et al. 2008; Menges 2008; Weeks et al. 2011; Maschinski & Albrecht 2017; Albrecht et al. 2019).
-Therefore, measurements (possibly restricted to those identified as key indicators in the restoration of genetically viable populations) should be repeated over several generations and over a long period of time, for detecting possible changes in genetic diversity and structure, rescue status and adaptive response.
+Finally, the temporal dynamics of the genetic composition can depend on species' life history traits (e.g., breeding system, growth form, plant longevity, recruitment time lag), translocated population demographic dynamics (e.g., census population size, plant density, sex or morph ratio, recruitment rate), and variation in local factors between translocated sites (e.g., management interventions, soil chemical composition, vegetation composition, grazing pressure, competition) (Van Rossum & Triest 2006; Bowman et al. 2008; Menges 2008; Weeks et al. 2011; Maschinski & Albrecht 2017; Albrecht et al. 2019).
+Therefore, measurements (possibly restricted to those identified as key indicators in the restoration of genetically viable populations) should be repeated over several generations and over a long period to detect possible changes in genetic diversity and structure, rescue status, and adaptive response.

-Despite their importance in evaluating the success of plant translocations, long-term monitoring studies over 10-20 years are still rare for demographic surveys (Colas et al. 2008; Godefroid et al. 2011; Albrecht et al. 2019), and even scarcer for genetic monitoring (Bowles et al. 2015; Zavodna et al. 2015; Rodríguez-Rodríguez et al. 2018).
+Despite their importance in evaluating the success of plant translocations, long-term monitoring studies over 10-20 years are still rare for demographic surveys (Colas et al. 2008; Godefroid et al. 2011; Albrecht et al. 2019) and even rarer for genetic monitoring (Bowles et al. 2015; Zavodna et al. 2015; Rodríguez-Rodríguez et al. 2018).
 A long-term genetic survey may be difficult to implement for understandable reasons (limited budget and staff or other conservation priorities for practitioners).
 Given that plant translocations may be the last chance for preserving some populations and represent high financial and time investment (Fenu et al. 2019), it should be systematically considered in species recovery plans.

-Repeated, long-term molecular data collection allows the calculation of two indicators of the long-term sustainability of the populations: effective population size (N_e) and population viability.
+Repeated, long-term molecular data collection allows the calculation of 2 indicators of the long-term sustainability of the populations: effective population size (N_e) and population viability.
 To our knowledge, one attempt has been made to estimate these indicators on translocated plant populations, for the clonal Grevillea scapigera (Table 2).
 Despite demographic data indicating translocation success with thousands of G. scapigera seeds produced by a large census population size (266 plants), N_e estimates were approximately 2 because only 10 plants were used as a source and there was large variation in reproductive success (Krauss et al. 2002).
-N_e can be estimated using the linkage disequilibrium estimator (comparison of N_e over several years), temporal changes in allele frequencies, and sibship/parentage frequency (Luikart et al. 2010; Wang 2016; Appendix S1).
-A Population viability analysis (PVA) is a model to estimate the size needed for the persistence of populations over time and their risk of extinction (Menges 2008; Pe'er et al. 2013).
-When combining demographic, genetic and environmental data through time and space, the PVA can take the evolutionary potential into account (Kirchner et al. 2006; Pierson et al. 2015).
+The $N{\rm e}$ can be estimated using the linkage disequilibrium estimator (comparison of $N{\rm e}$ over several years), temporal changes in allele frequencies, and sibship or parentage frequency (Appendix S1) (Luikart et al. 2010; Wang 2016).
+Population viability analyses (PVA) are used to estimate the population size needed for the long-term persistence and to estimate a population's risk of extinction (Menges 2008; Pe'er et al. 2013).
+When combining demographic, genetic, and environmental data through time and space, the PVA can take evolutionary potential into account (Kirchner et al. 2006; Pierson et al. 2015).